 Other significant forms of external financing assistance in development sector include philanthropic assistance through foundations, international sovereign bond issuance across various multilateral institutions, climate finance through PPP (public-private partnerships) as a critical enabler in forging multi-stakeholders’ alliances among different sets of actors within the development arena.
 (Beyond ODA flows: definition and research framework).
 The rise of sustainable finance is a result of the rise in different sources of development external funding facilitated by the PPPs.

 OECD works with multiple actors within the development sector, including multilateral banks, policymakers and think tanks to layout foundation for social and economic well-being.
-MDBs further form the most vital component of fostering public private partnerships, a key partnership to attract $5-7T worth of capital per year in meeting SDGs target by 2030.
+Multilateral Development Banks or MDBs further form the most vital component of fostering public private partnerships, a key partnership to attract $5-7 trillion worth of capital per year in meeting SDGs target by 2030.
 MDBs work along Government-backed institutions and are the most critical enablers presently and include multilateral institutions, especially Multilateral development banks, bilateral aid agencies, development institutions, supranational organizations, sovereigns, agencies, among others.
-These are chief actors who define and promote sustainable finance globally and are playing a pivotal role in financial innovation, primarily through blending finance and sustainable bonds.
-Civic societies through non-profits think tanks, philanthropists, activists and social change enablers are catalysts in promoting social issues.
-(Naomi Klein, The middle Road, Podcasts section, The Rise of Patient Capital).
+These are chief actors who define and promote sustainable finance globally, pivotal to financial innovation.
+Civic societies through non-profits, think tanks, philanthropists, activists and social change enablers are catalysts in promoting social issues.

 What’s Environmental, Social and Governance ESG?